 What to expect: your NeuSpine physical therapist (PT) will have a number of questions for you about your back pain.
 Some examples include: when did the pain start, the location of the discomfort, and the effect of the symptoms on your daily functioning.
 While we have this information from your initial consultation with one of our neurosurgeons, we like to make sure we have a complete understanding of your pain and that nothing has changed.
 Having an accurate diagnosis of the problem will help your PT prescribe an appropriate course of treatment.
 Here are the components of a sample physical therapy program:

 First of all, your PT might want to do some testing to understand the way the pain interferes with your daily functioning.
 For example, the PT will check the patient’s posture.
 Oftentimes, imbalances in the position of the spine can exacerbate pressure on sore joints, muscles, and nerves.
 Also, the PT will assess the range of motion (ROM) for the afflicted area.
 This measurement is used to determine how much a patient is able to move in different directions.
 Another metric that is used in physical therapy is to examine the ergonomics of a patient.
 This is used to understand how the patient does work and hobby activities, and if these activities are making the back pain worse.

 Finally, the qualified PTs at NeuSpine Institute rely on functional training to ensure that the patient can perform daily activities with improved ease and safety.
-Some examples include, educating the patient on proper posture and body alignment which will help prevent future spine problems.
-Another tactic includes a focus on body mechanics, or putting a safe posture into action.
-This enables the patient to protect their back when doing routing household tasks such as the laundry or lifting of household objects.
+Some examples include educating the patient on proper posture and body alignment which will help prevent future spine problems.
+Another tactic includes a focus on body mechanics or putting a safe posture into action.
+This enables the patient to protect their back when doing routine household tasks such as the laundry or lifting of household objects.